tamc/excel_to_code/doc/worksheets.md

 4. sheetData - contains descriptions of each cell in the worksheet.
 See the cell.md document for more info.
 5. pageMargins - self explanatory
 6. extLst - ?

+## Outputs

+extract/extract_worksheet_dimensions.rb will extract the dimensions of a worksheet rewrite/rewrite_whole_row_column_references_to_areas.rb will use those dimensions to convert references of the form C:E and 12:15 into those of the form C1:E80 and A12:AA15